manezaf8/magento-additional-pricing/README.md

 * before install make sure this stuff is sorted out.

-Please create the following 2 attributes in the products page in the apache_child_terminate price_per_m2 = you can set it to text field if this is gonna be just to show the price. category_m2_price = make this attribute a yes/no enable/disbale attribute
+Please create the following 2 attributes in the products page in the
+* price_per_m2 = you can set it to text field if this is gonna be just to show the price.
+* category_m2_price = make this attribute a yes/no enable/disbale attribute